France and weapons of mass destruction: Chemical and biological weapons

 Immediately after the end of the war, the French military began testing captured German chemical agent stores in Algeria, then a French department, notably the extremely toxic nerve agent Tabun.
 By the late 1940s, testing of Tabun-filled ordnance had become routine, often by using livestock to test effects.
 The testing of chemical weapons occurred at B2-Namous, Algeria, an uninhabited desert proving ground located 100 kilometers (62 mi) east of the Moroccan border, but other sites also existed.
 A manufacturing facility existed in Bouchet, near Paris, which was tasked with researching chemical weapons and maintaining a scientific and technological vigilance on the subject.

+During the Algerian War, from 1956 until 1962, French forces used toxic gases on a large scale, including targeting the forces of the National Liberation Army operating in caves and underground tunnels.
+While theoretically non-lethal incapacitating agents, they became deadly in these enclosed spaces.
+One such gas used was codenamed "CN2D" and contained adamsite.
+French military documentation was presented in the 2025 documentary Algeria, special weapons section, although the documentary's broadcast appearance on France 5 was cancelled.
+The documentary presented testimony from former French military personnel, and Algerian victims of a March 1959 attack in a cave in the Aurès Mountains.
+One French soldier spoke of an attack after which 10 Algerians were found dead.
+French forces carried out other forms of atrocities in the war.

 In 1985, France was estimated to have a chemical weapons stockpile of some 435 tonnes, the second largest in NATO following the United States.
 However, at a conference in Paris in 1989, France declared that it was no longer in possession of chemical weaponry but maintained the manufacturing capacity to readily produce such weapons if deemed necessary.